cesarsotovalero/cesarsotovalero.github.io/_posts/2021/2021-10-21-seven-reasons-to-go-for-a-phd-in-computer-science.md

 Working as a researcher for a company has also several benefits.
 Being able to see a research prototype being taken seriously, implemented, and reaching customers, is a unique feeling.
-Software companies often have R&D departments filled with Ph.D. graduates, so if you go there, the environment should be already familiar to you.
+Software companies often have R&D departments filled with PhD graduates, so if you go there, the environment should be already familiar to you.
 As a plus, the salary in companies is higher than in academia, providing a reasonable balance between personal and economic benefits.

 # Build a Career Network